EuropeanForestInstitute/aiphoria/README.md

 ![aiphoria logo](docs/images/aiphoria-logo.png)

-## Python package for assessing and visualizing dynamic wood material flows
+## Software library for assessing and visualizing dynamic wood material flows

-> ℹ️ _This package is under continuous development_
+> ℹ️ _This software library is under continuous development_

-This is a python package for dynamic wood material flows that helps you assess and visualize the wood material flows over time. `aiphoria` builds on top of [ODYM - Open Dynamic Material Systems Model](https://github.com/IndEcol/ODYM).
+This is a software library for dynamic wood material flows that helps you assess and visualize the wood material flows over time. `aiphoria` builds on top of [ODYM - Open Dynamic Material Systems Model](https://github.com/IndEcol/ODYM).

 ## Features:
 `aiphoria` allows you to: